Lingaraj-Patil/hack_this_fall/README.md

 ## 🌟 Overview

-**GetLockedIn** is a comprehensive productivity platform that combines AI-powered webcam monitoring, gamification mechanics, and social features to help students stay focused during study sessions.
+**DeepDive** is a comprehensive productivity platform that combines AI-powered webcam monitoring, gamification mechanics, and social features to help students stay focused during study sessions.
 Built with the MERN stack and powered by computer vision, it provides real-time feedback on concentration levels while making studying engaging through points, leaderboards, and clan competitions.

 ### 🎥 Demo